Project Insights Report

 To reap the benefits that AI has to offer, its adoption and deployment should be a collaborative and inclusive process that recognizes and addresses genuine concerns individuals have about AI and technology more broadly.

-This project’s ability to engage a large number of organizations was the linchpin to its success.
-The robust network of SMEs ready and willing to participate allowed BioTalent to work quickly yet efficiently in developing and distributing their industry-relevant materials.
+This project’s ability to engage a large number of organizations was the lynchpin to its success.
+The robust network of SMEs, ready and willing to participate, allowed BioTalent to work quickly, yet efficiently, in developing and distributing their industry-relevant materials.
 Other projects that seek similar sectoral-wide impact should consider the value in creating such a wide network or partnering with organizations that do.
+Policymakers and funders are encouraged to continue supporting projects that foster sustained collaboration with industry.
+Funding mechanisms that emphasize ongoing partnerships help ensure outcomes are practical and meet the needs of the field.

 What’s Next

-BioTalent Canada continues to make a significant impact on organizational resilience through its annual I.D.E.A.L.
+BioTalent Canada continues to make a significant impact on organizational resilience through the annual BioTalent Canada’s I.D.E.A.L.
 Bioscience Employer Recognition Program.
 BioTalent Canada is expanding the program to include an I.D.E.A.L.
-Scholarship, designed to promote IDEAL leadership in science, technology, engineering and mathematics (STEM) studies.
-The scholarship will encourage equity-deserving groups to enter STEM studies, diversify the bio-economy and increase enrolment in STEM programs across Canada.
-The inaugural launch of this scholarship will specifically focus on attracting talent from Indigenous populations and people living with disabilities, based on the findings of BioTalent Canada’s Labour Market Information, which highlight these two groups as the least represented in the industry.
+Scholarship, designed to promote inclusion, diversity, equity, and accessibility leadership in science, technology, engineering, and mathematics studies.
+The scholarship will encourage equity-deserving groups to enter STEM studies, diversify the bio-economy, and increase enrollment in STEM programs across Canada.
+The inaugural launch of this scholarship will specifically focus on attracting talent from Indigenous persons and people living with disabilities, based on the findings of BioTalent Canada’s Labour Market Information which highlighted these two groups as the least represented in the industry.

 Insights Report